mar-ina-17/mar-ina-17/README.md

 - 👋 Hi, I’m @mar-ina-17
 - 👀 I’m interested in anything that may raise questions about its own existence and its influence on humanity. tl;dr maths and programming.
 - 🌱 I’m currently learning how to lead my life into prosperity regardless the situations that oblige us to lean heads.
 Also Vue.js and C++.
-- 📫 How to reach me: DON'T (jk), but if u rly want: marina.workplace@gmail.com

 <!---
 mar-ina-17/mar-ina-17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.